aekazakov/genome-depot/README.md

 	</Directory>

-	Alias /static /path/to/static/files
+	Alias /static /path/to/cgcms/static/

 12. Restart apache2:

 sudo systemctl restart apache2

-13. Test if you can open your.domain.name/genomes.
+13. Now you would be able to open https://your.domain.name/mygenomes in a web browser.

-## Genome import
+## Genome import from the command line

 1. Download genomes in genbank format (files may be gzipped).
 Make a tab-separated file (for example, genomes.txt) with six columns: